Fear of Live Poker

 5] Start & Stop at Your Leisure

 Like online poker, you have freedom in poker to play whenever you want.
 Granted, if you’re a tournament player, you may feel obligated to stay at the table all the time.
 But, in a live poker setting, you can start and stop at your leisure, particularly in cash games.
-If you are uncomfortable or not playing your usual game, get up from the table and go for a walk, or quit if you are on tilt.
+If you are uncomfortable or not playing your usual game, get up from the table and go for a walk, or quit if you are playing scared or on tilt .
 There is no pressure to sit and play for hours on end.
 The option to play when it suits you should help your fear of live poker.
 After all, you are the master of the games you play, when and for how long.

 Live poker is an awesome experience.
 You can play with weaker players for more money and strut your game in a fun setting.
 The social aspect enhances the complexity of poker and puts an extra spin on it.
 It brings poker back to its roots of being a people game.
 We highly recommend you try it for yourself and hope the reasons in this article will relieve you of any fears of live poker you may have.